NixOS/nixpkgs/doc/languages-frameworks/python.section.md

   [PEP 0503](https://www.python.org/dev/peps/pep-0503/#normalized-names).
 This
   means that characters should be converted to lowercase and `.` and `_` should be replaced by a single `-` (foo-bar-baz instead of Foo__Bar.baz )
+* Attribute names in `python-packages.nix` should be sorted alphanumerically.